-- 1. If the read constraint is satisfied, the content of the capability CSR specified by the immediate value imm is written to the register rd.
-Otherwise, the content of the register rd is set to the content of cnull. - 2.
-If the write constraint is satisfied, x[rs1] is written to the capability CSR specified by the immediate value imm.
-If the former x[rs1] is not a non-linear capability (i.e., type != 1), it will be set to the content of cnull.
-Otherwise, the original content of the capability CSR is preserved.
+- 1. Read from capability CSR - If the read constraint is satisfied, the content of the capability CSR specified by the immediate value imm is written to x[rd].
+If the current content of the capability CSR is neither a non-linear capability (i.e., type != 1) nor an exit capability (i.e., type != 6), it will be set to the content of cnull. - Otherwise, x[rd] is set to the content of cnull. - 2.
+Write to capability CSR - If the write constraint is satisfied, x[rs1] is written to the capability CSR specified by the immediate value imm.
+If x[rs1] is neither a non-linear capability (i.e., type != 1) nor an exit capability (i.e., type != 6), it will be set to the content of cnull. - Otherwise, the original current of the capability CSR is preserved.